 Staithes – Captain Cook’s Coast

-Staithes, situated in a deep narrow creek formed by the Roxby Beck which cuts its way through the steep cliffs ten miles north of Whitby, is undoubtedly one of the prettiest coastal villages in England.
+Staithes is situated in a deep narrow ravine formed by the Roxby Beck which is virtually a little river here that cuts its way through the steep coastal cliffs ten miles north of Whitby.
+It is undoubtedly one of the prettiest coastal villages in England.
 Originally it was settled by the Vikings who gave the village its name which means ‘The Landing Place’ but romantics argue that the village owes its origins to a French shipwreck whose survivors settled ashore.

-Many visitors to Staithes just love the picture postcard setting of the village but some visitors may be on the trail of Captain James Cook who worked at Staithes as a boy when he was apprenticed to a local grocer.
+Many visitors to Staithes just love the picture postcard setting of the village but some may be on the trail of Captain James Cook who worked at Staithes as a boy when he was apprenticed to a local grocer.
 It was here at Staithes that he acquired the love of the sea that set him on course for his long and eventful career.
-Indeed upon leaving Staithes Cook headed straight for Whitby and from 1775 he worked for a Whitby shipowner employed on colliers shipping coals from the River Tyne to London.
+Indeed upon leaving Staithes, Cook headed straight for Whitby and from 1775 he worked for a Whitby shipowner employed on colliers shipping coals from the River Tyne to London.

 Cook’s knowledge of the sea went from strength to strength and upon joining the navy he quickly progressed to the rank of Captain.
 In his voyages as captain many important discoveries of new land were made in journeys that took him to Australia, New Zealand, Alaska, Tahiti and Hawaii, where he eventually lost his life on the 14th February 1779 after a disagreement between local tribesmen and members of his crew.